resourcepool/the-heist-trainer/resources/docs/docs/ch1-open-briefcase.md

 ## Step 1 - Briefcase wiring

-In order to connect to the briefcase, you need to wire your microcontroler to replace the keypad...
+In order to connect to the briefcase, you need to wire your microcontroller to replace the keypad...

-TODO

 ## Step 2 - Briefcase wake signal